 All gasoline fuel systems have been factory inspected and pressure tested in accordance with regulations in effect at time of manufacture.
 Additionally, each fuel tank must pass rigid tests and inspections performed by the fuel tank manufacturer.

 A. FUEL FILLS

-Fuel fill deck plates are located on the port side deck, and are marked "GAS".
+Fuel fill deck plates are located on the port side deck, and are marked with the fuel pump symbol.